arcaravaggi/CV/Anthony_Caravaggi_CV.md

 **Caravaggi A**, Vallely M-C, Hogg K, Freeman M, Fadaei E, Reid N, Tosh D (*in review*) Circadian activity, seasonal occurrence, and predator-prey relationships of free-ranging mammals revealed by camera traps

-6 **Caravaggi A**, Montgomery WI, Reid N (*in press*) Management and control of invasive species: contrasting attitudes of environmental stakeholders and the wider rural community
+6 **Caravaggi A**, Montgomery WI, Reid N (*in press*) Management and control of invasive species: contrasting attitudes of environmental stakeholders and the wider rural community.
+Proceedings of the Royal Irish Academy: Biology & Environment

-5 **Caravaggi A**, Banks P, Burton C, Finlay CMV, Hayward M, Haswell, PM, Rowcliffe JM, Wood M (*in press*) A review of camera trapping for conservation behaviour research. *Remote Sensing in Ecology and Conservation*
+5 **Caravaggi A**, Banks P, Burton C, Finlay CMV, Hayward M, Haswell, PM, Rowcliffe JM, Wood M (*in press*) A review of camera trapping for conservation behaviour research. *Remote Sensing in Ecology and Conservation* [Link](http://onlinelibrary.wiley.com/doi/10.1002/rse2.48/abstract)

 4 **Caravaggi A**. remBoot: An R package for Random Encounter Modelling. *Journal of Open Source Software*.
 [Link](http://joss.theoj.org/papers/10.21105/joss.00176)